guyleaf/NYCU-CN-2024-Fall/lab2/README.md

 ## Lab Requirements

 1. Please design and develop a VNF of dual-path routing.
-   **The dual-path routing is not practical, such as the need for flagging if the routes worked or not....**
+   **The dual-path routing is not practical, such as the need for flagging/checking if the routes worked or not....**

    **So, I change to apply routes on demand directly. (multi-path routing)**